-In 2020, most record labels and distributors agreed to licensing deals with TikTok to compensate artists for master streams on TikTok.
-Prior to these agreements, use of music on TikTok went largely uncompensated!
-Not cool says Kurt.
+In 2020, most record labels and distributors agreed to license deals with TikTok.
+This will compensate artists for master streams on TikTok.
+Prior to these agreements, the use of music on TikTok went largely uncompensated!
+Not cool says, Kurt.

 For more on the difference between master revenues and songwriting revenues, see my article here.

 You get paid a proportionate share of TikTok’s subscription revenue per month.
-In other words, TikTok adds up its total revenues and then calculates what percentage of those revenues are attributable to your amazing content.
+In other words, TikTok adds up its total revenues.
+Then it calculates what percentage of those revenues are attributable to your amazing content.

 When your music is made available on TikTok through your label or distributor (who would have signed a blanket license agreement), you will be giving millions of users consent to use your music in their videos.
 Your distributor will collect revenue based on the use of your music, which means you get paid each time your song is used on a TikTok video.